ShawnXxy/deepwiki-open/README.md

 #### Step 4: Use DeepWiki!

 1. Open [http://localhost:3000](http://localhost:3000) in your browser
-2. Enter a GitHub, GitLab, or Bitbucket repository (like `https://github.com/openai/codex`, `https://github.com/microsoft/autogen`, `https://gitlab.com/gitlab-org/gitlab`, or `https://bitbucket.org/redradish/atlassian_app_versions`)
+2. Enter a GitHub, GitLab, BitBucket, or Azure DevOps repository (like `https://github.com/openai/codex`, `https://github.com/microsoft/autogen`, `https://gitlab.com/gitlab-org/gitlab`, `https://bitbucket.org/redradish/atlassian_app_versions`, or `https://dev.azure.com/microsoft/vscode/_git/vscode`)
-3. For private repositories, click "+ Add access tokens" and enter your GitHub or GitLab personal access token
+3. For private repositories, click "+ Add access tokens" and enter your GitHub, GitLab, BitBucket, or Azure DevOps personal access token
 4. Click "Generate Wiki" and watch the magic happen!

 ## 🔍 How It Works

 DeepWiki uses AI to:

-1. Clone and analyze the GitHub, GitLab, or Bitbucket repository (including private repos with token authentication)
+1. Clone and analyze the GitHub, GitLab, BitBucket, or Azure DevOps repository (including private repos with token authentication)
 2. Create embeddings of the code for smart retrieval
 3. Generate documentation with context-aware AI (using Google Gemini, OpenAI, OpenRouter, Azure OpenAI, or local Ollama models)
 4. Create visual diagrams to explain code relationships